Skip to content

 Dog Company veteran Glenn Buzzard reported that the move was done with typical Marine Corps logic: the First MG Platoon went to Company A, the Second to Company B, and the Third to Company C. The “heavies” joined with the light machine guns already serving with the rifle companies to create an enlarged MG platoon.
 The 81mm mortars and support personnel went to the Battalion Headquarters.

-Although Dog Company only campaigned as a unit – with its unique “415” UNIS marking – on Namur, its original cadre would go on to fight (and in many cases, die) with the rifle companies on Saipan, Tinian, and Iwo Jima.
+Although Dog Company only campaigned as a unit – with its unique “415” UNIS marking – on Namur, its original cadre would go on to fight with the rifle companies on Saipan, Tinian, and Iwo Jima.

 Skippers